 "Discrepancies were found in the administration, handling and security of recovered property.
-There appears to be no evidence to substantiate any allegations of a criminal nature. . . " Id., at 928-929.
+There appears to be no evidence to substantiate any allegations of a criminal nature. . . ."
+560 F. 2d, at 928-929.

 The District Court found that the City Manager decided on Saturday, April 15, to replace Owen with Lieutenant Cook as Chief of Police.
-421 F.Supp., at 1115.
+421 F. Supp., at 1115.
 Before the decision was announced, however, City Council Member Paul Roberts obtained the internal reports on the property room.
 At the April 17 Council meeting, Roberts read a prepared statement that accused police officials of "gross inefficiencies" and various "inappropriate" actions.
 App.
-24. He then moved that the Council release the reports to the public, refer them to the Prosecuting Attorney of Jackson County for presentation to a grand jury, and recommend to the City Manager that he "take all direct and appropriate action permitted under the Charter. . . " Id., at 25.
+24. He then moved that the Council release the reports to the public, refer them to the Prosecuting Attorney of Jackson County for presentation to a grand jury, and recommend to the City Manager that he "take all direct and appropriate action permitted under the Charter. . . ."
+Id., at 25.
 The Council unanimously approved the resolution.

 On April 18, Alberg "implemented his prior decision to discharge [Owen] as Chief of Police."
-560 F.2d, at 929.
-The notice under the provisions of Section 3.3(1) of the City Charter," App.
+560 F. 2d, at 929.
+The notice of termination stated simply that Owen's employment was "[t]erminated under the provisions of Section 3.3 (1) of the City Charter."
+App.
 17. That charter provision grants the City Manager complete authority to remove "directors" of administrative departments "when deemed necessary for the good of the service."
 Owen's lawyer requested a hearing on his client's termination.
-The Assistant City Counselor responded that "there is no appellate procedure or forum provided by the Charter or ordinances of the City of Independence, Missouri, relating to the dismissal of Mr. Owen."
+The Assistant City Counselor responded that "there is no appellate procedure or forum provided by the Charter or ordinances of the City of

+Independence, Missouri, relating to the dismissal of Mr. Owen."
 App.
 27.

 The City Manager referred to the Prosecuting Attorney all reports on the property room.
 The grand jury returned a "no true bill," and there has been no further official action on the matter.
 Owen filed a state lawsuit against Councilman Roberts and City Manager Alberg, asking for damages for libel, slander, and malicious prosecution.
 Alberg won a dismissal of the state law claims against him, and Councilman Roberts reached a settlement with Owen.
-2/ his "property room" Because of April 13, Alberg said that there was weeks after Owen was discharged.
-The pivotal question after Roth is whether the circumstances of the discharge so blackened the employee's name as to impair his liberty interest in his professional reputation.
-Id., at 572-575.

-This action was filed in 1976.
+This federal action was filed in 1976.
 Owen alleged that he was denied his liberty interest in his professional reputation when he was dismissed without formal charges or a hearing.
 App.
 8, 10.
-3/